loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 }
 ```

-## Putting the final API together
+### Putting together the final API specification

-Now that we've built the OpenAPI fragments we need for each of our controllers,
+Now that you've built the OpenAPI fragments for each of the controllers,
-we can put them all together to produce the final OpenAPI spec.
+you can put them all together to produce the final OpenAPI spec.

 {% include code-caption.html content="/apidefs/swagger.ts" %}